JanX2/JXLS/README.md

 * “Link Binary With Libraries”
 * “Copy Frameworks” (created above)

+Set “Runpath Search Paths” to

+    @loader_path/../Frameworks

+in the “Build Settings” of your target or add

+    LD_RUNPATH_SEARCH_PATHS = @loader_path/../Frameworks

+to the respective `.xcconfig` file, if you use them.

 And finally import the header in your code:

     #import <JXLS/JXLS.h>